Babylon77/Nutrition-app/SPRINT_ROADMAP.md

 - Expert content properly integrated and attributed
 - Multiple perspectives presented for controversial topics
 - Research citations enhance AI recommendations

 ---

+## Stubborn Styling Issues (To Be Addressed Later)
+*A running list of UI issues that require further investigation or different approaches.*

+- [ ] **ARIA Warning on Dialog Close:** Persistent "Blocked `aria-hidden` on a focused element" warning when closing the "Generate New Analysis" dialog in `frontend/src/pages/Analysis.tsx`.
+This occurs despite various attempts to manage focus restoration.
+- [ ] **Chip Outline Cut Off:** The `Chip` component displaying the second opinion model (e.g., "2nd Opinion: Gemini 1.5 Flash") in `frontend/src/pages/Analysis.tsx` has its top border/outline appearing cut off, despite attempts to fix with explicit padding, border, and line-height styles.

+---